coveo/source.coveo.com/_posts/2018-10-02-coveo-zapier-integration.md

 ## Indexing Trello cards in a Coveo index

 [Trello](https://trello.com/) is a great tool to keep track of things to do, and I use it in both my professional and personal life.
-However, being the usual geek that I am, I like to have all of my information at the same place.
+However, being the usual geek that I am, I like to have all of my information at the same place - in a unified index.
 And that, to me, means being able to index all of the data that's relevant to me in my Coveo index to make it accessible in my Coveo Search page.

 The Coveo Zapier integration allows me to do just that.